danjloveless/trading-calendar/README.md

 fn main() -> trading_calendar::Result<()> {
     let nyse = TradingCalendar::new(Market::NYSE)?;

-    // Check if market is open
-    if nyse.is_open_now()? {
+    // Check if market is open now if nyse.is_open_now()? {
         println!("NYSE is open for trading!");
     }